Where do our contributions go?

 Doctors and nurses travel daily to conduct clinics.
 They also have been working in four villages to build toilets and install clean water supplies.
 Health workers from among the local residents whom they have recruited promote health and provide a link between the community and CMC.

-Two years ago, the AVB donated a four-wheel drive vehicle for the sole purpose of accessing rough terrain in the hills.
-We also donated an ultrasound machine for the antenatal care and paid towards wages for the health workers.
+Few years ago, the AVB donated a four-wheel drive vehicle for the sole purpose of accessing rough terrain in the hills.
+We donated an ultrasound machine for the antenatal care.
+We also have been contributing towards the wages of 11 ‘Health workers’ who play a big role in maintaining the communication line with the villagers.

 This is an exciting place to visit and to support with your prayers and with financial aid.